KhoudiaThiam/maximal_repeats/README.md

 ## Description

 This script take as principal argument a fasta file and search for all the maximal repeats in the sequence.

-It also take 1 or 2 optional arguments setting the length limits of the repetitions to be searched.
-If there is only one argument, then the search will be limited to repetitions of at least the length spent as an argument.
+It also take 1 or 2 optional arguments setting the length limits of the repetitions to be searched:

+- If there is only one argument, then the search will be limited to repetitions of at least the length spent as an argument.

-If there are two arguments then the search will be limited to repetitions between the two lengths.
+- If there are two arguments then the search will be limited to repetitions between the two lengths.
 Without these two arguments, it is repetitions larger than 20 that are sought.

 ## Extensions